HSinghHira/MC.Hira.im/en/meteor/onec/index.md

 ---
 layout: doc

-title: Glazed Addon for Meteor Client
+title: OneC Addon for Meteor Client
-description: Learn how to use Glazed, a powerful Meteor Client addon for automating tasks on DonutSMP in Minecraft.
+description: The OneC addon is a collection of custom modules designed to enhance the functionality of Meteor Client.

 head:
   - - meta